 ZeroH maintains a living record of every fatwa, approval condition, and parameter boundary.
 Your board focuses on schola

 Self-service deployment in weeks, not months.
 No consultants required.
-Blockchain-verified proof that satisfies regulato
+Verifiable evidence that satisfies regulators and

 ZeroH maps Shariah non-compliance risk alongside your operational, regulatory, and reputational risk frameworks.
 One pla